ansible/ansible/docs/docsite/rst/network/user_guide/cli_parsing.rst

          name: ansible.netcommon.textfsm
        set_fact: interfaces

-The follow fact would have been set as the ``interfaces`` fact for the
+This task sets the following fact as the ``interfaces`` fact for the
 host:

 .. code-block:: yaml